 Cortex XSOAR playbooks enable you to structure and automate many of your security processes.
 Parse incident information, interact with users, and remediate.

-Playbooks are a series of tasks, conditions, automations, conditions, commands, and loops that run in a predefined flow to save time and improve efficiency and results of the investigation and response process.
+Playbooks are a series of tasks, conditions, automations, commands, and loops that run in a predefined flow to save time and improve efficiency and results of the investigation and response process.
 They are at the heart of the Cortex XSOAR system, because they enable you to automate many security processes, including handling investigations and managing tickets.
 You can also structure and automate security responses that were previously handled manually.
 For example, a playbook task can parse the information in an incident, whether it is an email or a PDF attachment.

 Playbooks have different task types for each of the actions you want to take.
 For example:

 Use manual tasks when an analyst needs to confirm information or escalate an incident.

 Use conditional tasks to validate conditions based on values or parameters and take appropriate direction in the playbook workflow.

 Use communication tasks to interact with users in your organization